 Communities Putting Prevention to Work, a $6.7 million grant from the CDC.

 Many successes were achieved as a result of these funding opportunities.
 To achieve our mission and vision, we recognize that we need to build on the momentum and continue to engage communities to collaboratively address health concerns affecting each community.
 As a result, the WeTHRIVE! initiative was expanded to include four prevention pathways – Chronic Disease (original focus), Community Health, Emergency Preparedness and Environmental Health.

 Find out about the WeTHRIVE! initiative here.
 For more information about HCPH, visit us online.

 Who We Serve

 Hamilton County Public Health is proud to serve the following communities in Hamilton County.

-If you live in Hamilton County and your community is not listed, you may be served by one of Hamilton County’s four other local health departments.
+If you live in Hamilton County and your community is not listed, you may be served by one of Hamilton County’s three other local health departments.